Frequently asked resurfacing questions

 Can this be used on stucco?

-RESCUE IT!™ Resurfacer is not recommended for whole-house vertical surfaces such as stucco or wood siding.
+NO. RESCUE IT!® Resurfacer is not recommended for whole-house vertical surfaces such as stucco or wood siding.

 Can it be applied to a damp surface?

-No. The surface must be clean and totally dry before applying the coating and there should be no threat of rain for 24 hours after the final coat is applied.
+NO. The surface must be clean and totally dry before applying the coating and there should be no threat of rain for 24 hours after the final coat is applied.
+See “How to Prep” videos on Olympic.com for details on drying time and the dryness test.

 Can I use this on my driveway or in my garage?

-Will RESCUE IT!™ Resurfacer adhere to smooth concrete without etching?
+Will RESCUE IT!® resurfacer adhere to smooth concrete without etching?

-Best practice would be to etch smooth concrete, but the product was tested on smooth concrete without etching and was found to adhere.
+YES.
+Best practice would be to etch smooth concrete, but RESCUE IT!® Resurfacer was tested on smooth concrete without etching and was found to adhere.

-Will RESCUE IT!™ Resurfacer adhere to a 2K epoxy?
+Will RESCUE IT!® Resurfacer adhere to a 2K epoxy?

 I live in the North and often salt walkways to remove ice.
 Will the salt damage the coating?
 What about a snow shovel?

 Rock salt will damage the coating and is not recommended.
-We recommend the use of plastic shovels only (metal shovels will damage the coating).
+Metal shovels will damage the coating.
+We recommend the use of plastic shovels only.

 WARNING NOTE: WARNING!
 If you scrape, sand, or remove old paint, you may release lead dust or fumes.
 LEAD IS TOXIC.
 EXPOSURE TO LEAD DUST OR FUMES CAN CAUSE SERIOUS ILLNESS, SUCH AS BRAIN DAMAGE, ESPECIALLY IN CHILDREN.
 PREGNANT WOMEN SHOULD ALSO AVOID EXPOSURE.
 Wear a properly fitted NIOSH-approved respirator and prevent skin contact to control lead exposure.
 Clean up carefully with a HEPA vacuum and a wet mop.
 Before you start, find out how to protect yourself and your family by contacting the USEPA National Lead Information Hotline at 1-800-424-LEAD or log on to www.epa.gov/lead.
 Follow these instructions to control exposure to other hazardous substances that may be released during surface preparation.